 Although sodas and juices that are high in sugar should be limited, introducing water in the oral cavity can help to neutralize the pH and decrease the harmful effects.
-Water is also the liquid of choice for babies at bedtime instead milk, formula, juice, or soda.
+Water is also the liquid of choice for babies at bedtime instead of milk, formula, juice, or soda.

 It is important for infants and children to start an oral care routine twice a day, as well as attend their regular six-month dental checkups.
-These habits along with a healthy diet can help lead your child to a lifetime of good oral health.
+These habits, along with a healthy diet, can help lead your child to a lifetime of good oral health.